Factbox: Takata air bag recalls

 2013:

-* May 10 - Takata posts record $212.5 million annual net loss; books 29.9 billion yen charge for recall costs; names Swiss national Stefan Stocker as president.
+* May 10 – Takata posts record $212.5 million annual net loss; books $307 million charge for recall costs; names Swiss national Stefan Stocker as president.

 * Sept 3 – Devin Xu dies in a 2002 Acura TL sedan near Los Angeles from "apparent facial trauma due to foreign object inside air bag," according to coroner's report.